Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 But when it came to João's era, all inhibition was lost:

 - The RAM was upgraded to the maximum of 2xR8 8GB (it had to be 2xR8 sticks)
-- Eventualy I started driving Khâzad-Dûm's SSD too (2TB Samsung beast)
+- Eventually I started driving Khâzad-Dûm's SSD too (2TB Samsung beast)
 - The Core Duo CPU is soldered...so the Motherboard had to be upgraded to a x201 one
 - The WiFi card update was a must, as those doodoo download and upload rates weren't cutting it